 Young Men United

-Young Men United (YMU) is an evidence-informed initiative designed to create barrier-free pathways for young Black men to reach their academic and career goals by bringing wrap around supports to college capable high school students starting in the tenth or eleventh grade.
+Young Men United (YMU) is an evidence-informed initiative designed to create barrier-free pathways for young men of color to reach their academic and career goals by bringing wrap around supports to college capable high school students starting in the tenth or eleventh grade.

 YMU will guide participants through high school graduation, into and through their chosen post-secondary pathway, and support their transition from their post-secondary pathway to the workforce.

 “Young Men United gives us another pathway to create generational change throughout the Midlands.
-We look forward to working with school districts throughout the Midlands to provide young Black men with the critical support they need to build bright futures.”
+We look forward to working with school districts throughout the Midlands to provide young men of color with the critical support they need to build bright futures.”

 Jabari Bodrick, Ph.D., Education & Resiliency Director, United Way of the Midlands